Mother/Daughter Adventures at the Best Sedona Spa

 Sedona’s Color and Light

-Burnt reds, persimmons, ochres, and every shade of warmth in between, live in Sedona, Arizona.
-But, what makes the desert even more interesting are the clusters of unexpected and brazen greens.
-Sedona’s Verde Valley, or Green Valley, is named for the copper that had once been mined in the area.
+Burnt reds, persimmons, ochres, and every shade of warmth in between live in Sedona, Arizona.
+But what makes the desert even more interesting are the clusters of unexpected and brazen greens.
+Sedona’s Verde Valley, or Green Valley, is named after the copper that was once mined in the area.
 The bold greens are a spectacular addition— an unanticipated contrast to the sun-lit rocks throughout the day.

 The canyon walls are hundreds of millions of years of age.
 And comprised of nine staggering layers of stone.
-The canyons were created by the receding oceans.
+The receding oceans created the canyons.
 The result?
 Rock formations are a natural, visual wonderland.
 You need not be a geologist to appreciate the striations and layers of color and rock on museum-like display.
 Limestone, sandstone, and mud, among other elements, have made this piece of Arizona a literal hot spot.

-Every hour, as the light and shadows changed, I prepared to see something new emerge.
-Whether with partly cloudy skies, cloudy skies, or full sun, the mountain views never disappoint.
+As the light and shadows changed, I prepared to see something new emerge every hour.
+The mountain views never disappoint, whether with partly cloudy skies, cloudy skies, or full sun.

-Click to get MY FREE SEDONA HOT SHEET
+Click to get MY FREE SEDONA HOT SHEET, it’s FREE

 Sedona’s Vistas, views, and Vortexes